 Even if upper level management had the time to check in with employees and help them examine the contents of their consciousness, more than likely both parties wouldn’t feel comfortable revealing this kind of information.

 Career Coaching for Employee Growth

 Athletes have coaches to help them get stronger physically and mentally, and in today’s corporate environment, so do many successful leaders.
 These professional partners are equipped to gather accurate data about employee behavior, and uncover hidden biases.

 I was recently talking to a friend of mine who has a commercial real estate company that’s growing quickly.
 He hired a career coach to come in once a month to work with his mid-level management.
 He did this for two reasons:

 - His time is better spent bringing in new business.
-That’s his zone of genius. [link to zone of genius blog post once you publish it]
+That’s his zone of genius.

 - His employees get more value out of having an objective third party to confide in.
 They’re not intimidated to say what’s really on their minds.
 That in turn helps the manager get to the heart of what they need to work on.